-TP-Link's Deco mesh Wi-Fi system offers the most important features in a mesh system for less.
-It also looks great and is 100% Amazon Alexa compatible.
+The TP-Link's Deco M5 mesh offers the most important features in a mesh system for less.
+It looks good and has great coverage.

 Best Range: AmpliFi HD

 Mesh wireless systems may be designed to put a Wi-Fi signal just where you need it, but Ubiquiti's AmpliFi HD system can also boast superior range.
-A kit with a single base station and two satellites can cover 10,000 square feet and that's not an exaggeration — during testing we found it to live up to the claim.
+A kit with a single base station and two satellites can cover 10,000 square feet and that's not an exaggeration — during testing we found that it lived up to the claim.

-It's also fully featured with options you'll need like family controls and guest access, and the base is configured with four available Gigabit Ethernet LAN ports for wired devices like you'd find on a traditional router.
+It's also fully featured with options like family controls and guest access, and the base is configured with four available Gigabit Ethernet LAN ports for wired devices like you'd find on a traditional router.
 You can also set everything up without an account or a smartphone if you'd rather use the web interface.
 The color display on the front of the router can keep you informed without an app as well.
 If you travel a lot, the AmpliFi Teleport app allows you to connect to your home network with a secure VPN for no extra cost.

-- Five Gigabit Ethernet ports on the base
+- Four open Ethernet ports on the base

 - Almost double the range of most mesh Wi-Fi systems